 Do restoration contractors need umbrella insurance?

-Umbrella insurance is a broad type of coverage used to protect restoration contractors for liability that exceed the limits of the underlying insurance policies.
+Umbrella insurance is a broad type of coverage used to protect restoration contractors for liability that exceeds the underlying insurance policies limits.
+It can give you access to higher limits of protection from risks at an affordable rate.
 It also can kick in to fill in gaps that other policies don’t cover.
-It can give you access to higher limits of protection from risks, at an affordable rate.

 May cover additional liabilities not covered by other policies Many umbrella policies may kick in to cover damage or losses that aren’t covered by a primary policy like General Liability, acting as first-dollar coverage.
-In the language of insurers, the policy “drops down” to cover the liability as the primary insurance.
-This typically occurs with coverages excluded from a standard General Liability policy; some examples of this kind of coverage are non-owned watercraft and aircraft, and advertising liability.
+In insurers’ language, the policy “drops down” to cover the liability as to the direct insurance.
+This typically occurs with coverages excluded from a standard General Liability policy; some examples of this kind of coverage are non-owned watercraft and aircraft and advertising liability.

 As with any risk protection strategy, you first need to evaluate the risks faced by your restoration company.
-You should consider factors such as how much contact your business has with the public—and the potential for lawsuits.
+It would help if you considered factors such as how much contact your business has with the public—and the potential for lawsuits.
 This “contact” includes not just customers but also suppliers, partners, and other associates.
 Do you have a lot of employees?
 If yes, then you have many points of contact with the public.

-If you decide to take out an umbrella policy, make sure that it is concurrent with your primary policies—that they cover the same time periods.
-Otherwise there could be a potential gap in the coverage that could leave you exposed to litigation.
+If you decide to take out an umbrella policy, make sure that it is concurrent with your primary policies—that they cover the same periods.
+Otherwise, there could be a potential gap in the coverage that could leave you exposed to litigation.